Get in Touch

 We can’t discuss carbon dioxide without bringing up the elephant in the room: climate change.

-While there is some dispute about the reality of climate change, the overwhelming scientific information and consensus speak for itself.
+While there is some dispute about the reality of climate change, the overwhelming scientific information and consensus speak for themselves.
 Climate change is real, and it’s one of the most dangerous challenges we will face as a species.
 And as a major contributing factor, carbon dioxide emissions are a primary concern.

 So, how does atmospheric CO2 impact the climate?
 Well, carbon dioxide is what’s known as a greenhouse gas (GHGs).
 According to the EPA, greenhouse gases are “gases that trap heat in the atmosphere.”
 Among other GHGs, like methane, nitrous oxides, and fluorinated gases, carbon dioxide retains less heat than the others.
 However, carbon dioxide accounts for around 82% of GHG emissions, so the sheer quantity of CO2 being released into the atmosphere by humans every year makes it one of the leading instigators of climate change.